r-wisniewski/xG-LinearModel/README.md

 # Future Work

-Scraping richer data (data with more features) would allow one to predict xG for a (x,y,strength) combination but also add in additional features to predict on.
+Scraping richer data (data with more features) would allow one to predict xG not only for a (x,y,strength) combination but also additional features to train, evaluate and predict on.

 # Contact